hazelcast/hazelcast-jet/site/docs/sql/imap-connector.md

 resolve column names and types by looking at the `ClassDefinition` found using the given factory ID, class ID, and version.

-Given the triplet of factory ID, class ID and version does not correspond to an existing `ClassDefinition`, the column list is mandatory.
+If the `ClassDefinition` with the given IDs is not known to the cluster, the column list is mandatory and Jet will create the `ClassDefinition` based on the column list.

 The benefit of this format is that it doesn't deserialize the whole key or value when reading only a subset of fields.
 Also it doesn't require a